-> One of the myths about copper cookware is that it is not easy to care for.
-But actually, there are simple steps that you can follow to maintain the functionality and durability of copper pans.
+One of the myths about copper cookware is that it isn’t easy to care for.
+But actually, there are simple steps that you can follow to maintain the functionality and durability of copper pans:

-> - Thoroughly dry the pans after washing: It is essential to dry your cookware after washing it with warm water and soap to avoid copper tarnishing.
+- Thoroughly dry the pans after washing: It’s essential to dry your cookware after washing it with warm water and soap to avoid copper tarnishing.

-> When it comes to safe, non-stick, and effective pans, you can find a lot of these in the market these days.
+When it comes to safe, non-stick, and effective pans, you can find a lot of these in the market these days.
 However, a copper pan is the most ideal option.

-> Thanks to the science behind seasoning cast iron pans, this process can certainly make all the differences on cooking using your pan.
+Thanks to the science behind seasoning cast iron pans, this process can certainly make all the differences on cooking using your pan.
 Seasoning prevents food from sticking to the pan.

 So when you have a new pan, make sure to clean it gently and season it before use!